-- 1. CO2 emissions and storage are based on gross operated numbers.
-Whitecap has a 65.3% operated working interest in the Weyburn Unit. - 2.
-Currently have the supply and pipeline capacity to increase annual carbon sequestered to 4 MT. - 3.
+- CO2 emissions and storage are based on gross operated numbers.
+Whitecap has a 65.3% operated working interest in the Weyburn Unit. - Currently have the supply and pipeline capacity to increase annual carbon sequestered to 4 MT. - 3.
 Current capacity at Weyburn includes carbon sequestration capacity within current unit boundaries.
 Potential capacity includes unit extensions that may or may not be currently owned. - Whitecap potential capacity includes gross CO2 sequestration capacity on lands and/or units that Whitecap has a working interest in.

-- See Oil and Gas Advisory in the Advisories for additional information on drilling locations. - 2.
+- 1. See Oil and Gas Advisory in the Advisories for additional information on production. - 2.
 Free funds flow is a non-GAAP measure.
 See Non-GAAP Financial Measures in the Advisories. - 3.
 Discretionary funds flow is a non-GAAP measure.
 See Non-GAAP Financial Measures in the Advisories. - 4.
-See Oil and Gas Advisory in the Advisories for additional information on production. - 5.
-Transaction metrics calculated based on 2022 estimated funds flow of \$152 million at US\$55/B WTI and C\$2.50/GJ AECO, production of 18,500 boe/d, with reserves including estimated FDC of \$542 million. - 6.
-The debt used in the Debt to EBITDA calculation includes bank indebtedness, letters of credit, and dividends declared in accordance with the Company's credit agreements. - 7.
-The EBITDA used in the Debt to EBITDA calculation is adjusted for non-cash items, transaction costs and extraordinary and non-recurring items such as material acquisitions or dispositions in accordance with the Company's credit agreements. - 8.
-Copies of the Company's credit agreements may be accessed through the SEDAR website (www.sedar.com).
+Total payout ratio is a non-GAAP measure.
+See Non-GAAP Financial Measures in the Advisories. - 5.
+The debt used in the Debt to EBITDA calculation includes bank indebtedness, letters of credit, and dividends declared in accordance with the Company's credit agreements. - 6.
+The EBITDA used in the Debt to EBITDA calculation is adjusted for non-cash items, transaction costs and extraordinary and non-recurring items such as material acquisitions or dispositions in accordance with the Company's credit agreements. - Copies of the Company's credit agreements may be accessed through the SEDAR website (www.sedar.com).